arcus-azure/arcus/preview/arcus-general.md

 🚩 Are you doing the same thing at multiple customers?
 Then we are happy to hear!
 [Link to arcus GitHub]()

 ## Why should you use Arcus?
-There exists many reasons to use Arcus in your current and future projects.
+There are many reasons to use Arcus in your current and future projects.

 * Time-saving
   Arcus contains tremendous amounts of boilerplate code that helps you save loads of time during project development.